Barry-dE/Barry-dE/README.md

 ** Front-End Software Engineer.**

 I love planning, designing and implementing user interface systems of software programs, web-based applications and websites.
-I'm also interested in Web3 and creating mind blowing user experience using WebGL, GSLS, Three.js, GSAP and lots more.
+I'm also interested in Web3, and creating mind blowing user experience using WebGL, GSLS, Three.js, GSAP and lots more.
 I really enjoy the process of bringing ideas to life.

+My favourite programming language is JavaScript

 * 🌍  I'm based in Port Harcourt, Nigeria.
 * ✉️  You can contact me at [barigbuenbira.work@gmail.com](mailto:barigbuenbira.work@gmail.com)